Is your venue ready for winter weather?

 You might be tempted to over-order and stockpile non-perishables if you’re concerned winter weather will slow down supply chains.
 Or an increase in trade could lead to you needing to keep higher levels of stock.
 Stock is, obviously, valuable and you’ll need to review your Sums Insured and make sure your policy will cover any additional stock.

 In the busy winter months you might experience an increase in takings, too.
-Monies not kept in a safe out of business hours may only be covered for a certain amount.
-You’ll also need to review your Sums Insured and make sure the amount kept in the safe is covered.
-If not, you’ll need to bank your takings more regularly or contact your insurer / insurance broker to see if your safe limit can be increased.
+Business owners review their Sums Insured and make sure the amount kept in the safe is covered.
+If not, you’ll need to bank your takings more regularly or contact your insurance broker to see if your safe limit can be increased.

 Look after your staff